Master Thesis

 The experimental platform is the evoBOT, a robot characterized by highly complex and difficult-to-model dynamics.
 Training was performed using a GPU-accelerated deep reinforcement learning pipeline in NVIDIA Isaac Sim, as part of OmniIsaacGymEnvs (Isaac Lab).

-The primary objective of the thesis was to develop a fully autonomous pick-and-place solution in which the evoBOT learns to transport an object between two locations using only onboard IMU data, without any vision or external sensing.
-This sensing constraint, combined with the robot’s complex dynamics, makes the problem particularly challenging and distinguishes the work from conventional vision-based approaches.
-The results demonstrate that hierarchical policy learning enables robust coordination of navigation and manipulation behaviors under these constraints.
+The primary objective of the thesis was to develop a fully autonomous pick-and-place solution in which the evoBOT learns to transport an objects between locations, without any vision or external sensing.
+The results demonstrate that hierarchical policy learning enables robust coordination of navigation and manipulation behaviors.